codeandfire/setuptools/docs/userguide/ext_modules.rst

    # or
    $ python -m build . --wheel

-compilation of the extension module(s) will be automatically triggered, i.e. you do not have to write out the ``gcc`` command yourself, and the compiled library will be appropriately inserted into the resulting wheel.
+compilation of the extension module(s) will be automatically triggered (i.e. you do not have to write out the ``gcc`` command yourself) and the compiled library will be appropriately inserted into the resulting wheel.

 Even during development, when you run an editable install: